-The most significant impact during the construction phase is the loss of on-grade car parks, resulting in increased pressure on the existing International P1 MLCP.
+The most significant impact during the construction phase is the loss of existing on-grade car parks, resulting in increased pressure on the existing International P1 MLCP.
 BAC has modelled the capacity of alternative car parking products that service the ITB, such as International P1 MLCP and Airpark.
 BAC has determined that there will be sufficient capacity to accommodate parking demand for the ITB during the construction period.
 In addition to the available capacity within the alternative car parking products, BAC can use other demand management techniques as necessary (i.e. yield management, product management, site management etc.).
+During peak periods, buses transfer passengers from Airpark to the Terminals every 15 minutes.
+The existing bus service and frequency has capacity to cater for any redirected traffic and there is flexibility to add buses and increase the frequencies of services as demand dictates.
+The proposed construction methodology will be designed to have a negligible impact on travel times for existing routes.